w3c/wai-curricula/intro.md

 ##### Suggested teaching methods

-**Presentational**: Introduce learners to resources that help them produce well-organized planning programs for accessibility that involves all team members, from managerial staff to technical personnel.
+**Presentational**: Introduce learners to resources that help them produce well-organized planning programs for accessibility that involves all team members, from managerial to technical staff members.

 ##### Suggested activities

+Engage students in a conversation about promoting accessibility planning strategies based on the materials and descriptions provided.

 ##### Suggested homework

+Ask students to write some lines on how they would integrate accessibility strategies in an organization.
+Ask them to enumerate various roles in charge of accessibility among the team and what would be their main responsibilities.

 ##### Suggested teaching materials